Prabhat-190/fraud_detector-project/README.md

 The UI is designed with a fintech-inspired dark theme.

-Features include:
-- Smooth fade-in animation
-- Hover glow effects
-- Risk gauge visualization
-- Animated progress loader
-- Pulse alert for fraud detection
+### Key Features:

 - Clean dashboard layout
+- Interactive form-based input
+- Real-time fraud probability display
+- Risk progress bar visualization
+- Clear alert status (Secure / High Risk)

-The idea was to make it feel like a real enterprise security monitoring tool rather than a simple ML demo.
+The goal was to create a system that feels closer to an enterprise monitoring tool rather than a basic ML demo.

 ---